Whoever codes the system, embeds her views. A call for inclusive code.

 As a result when I work on projects like the Aspire Mirror (pictured above), I am reminded that the training sets were not tuned for faces like mine.
 To test out the code I created for the Aspire Mirror and subsequent projects, I wore a white mask so that my face can be detected in a variety of lighting conditions.

 My friend who has bangs, also had trouble having her face detected because of her hair.
-By pulling her hair back as you see below, she was able to be recognized.
+By pulling her hair back as you see below, she was able to be detected.

 While this is a temporary solution, we can do better than asking people to change themselves to fit our code.
 Our task is to create code that can work for people of all types.